drandrewthomas/Odroid_Go_thermal_IR_camera/README.md

 The Odroid Go Wiki is a useful resource for all Go things: [https://wiki.odroid.com/odroid_go/odroid_go](https://wiki.odroid.com/odroid_go/odroid_go)

 The Wiki page for a 16x2 I2C LCD project contains details of how to connect an I2C module to the Go header: [https://wiki.odroid.com/odroid_go/arduino/09_16x2lcd_i2c](https://wiki.odroid.com/odroid_go/arduino/09_16x2lcd_i2c)

+The 3D printed case can also be downloaded from Thingiverse: [https://www.thingiverse.com/thing:3648653](https://www.thingiverse.com/thing:3648653)